buglabs/Renesas-RZ-Solution-Kits/GR-Peach/Quick Start Guide.md

 The GR-Peach dashboard incorporates bi-directional messaging.

-Depress the button on GR-PEACH to see the indicator light turn on.
+Depress the button on GR-Peach to see the indicator light turn on.

 Click on one of the LED Indicators to turn the corresponding LED on or off.